-- This presentation is an update of draft_projdoc_21_0819, which was the update based on SG discussion of dambrosia_b400g 210819. - IEEE 802.3 Beyond 400 Gb/s Ethernet Objectives Landscape (see next page) - Project Elevator Pitch - This project will consider the need of a broad range of physical layer specifications simultaneously to develop the architecture to support the next generation of Ethernet applications, in both MAC rates and lane signaling rates.
+- This presentation is an update of dambrosia_b400g_01_210902, based on SG discussion. - IEEE 802.3 Beyond 400 Gb/s Ethernet Objectives Landscape (see next page) - Project Elevator Pitch - This project will consider the need of a broad range of physical layer specifications simultaneously to develop the architecture to support the next generation of Ethernet applications, in both MAC rates and lane signaling rates.
 This will enable a "building block" technologies approach to address multiple rates and media for an industry that has a growing acceptance of multi-lane infrastructures. - Project # IEEE P802.3df - Proposed draft documentation embedded in this presentation - Project Authorization Request (PAR) - Criteria for Standards Development (CSD)